 When it comes to pike fishing, I have tried out every single month of the year.
 I have found out that some periods simply do not work for pike at all, while others are absolutely perfect to target this predator.
 So I wanted to share my experiences and knowledge in this article on the best time of year to catch pike.

-The absolute best time of year for pike is during fall, as the water temperature is slowly dropping and the pike start to become ever more active.
-September and October are the very best months when it comes to pike fishing.
-As they both hunt and feed very aggressively, it is now that you will have the best chances of catching pike.
+The best time of year for pike is fall, as the water temperature is slowly dropping and the pike feed and hunt very actively and aggressivly.
+More specifically, September and October are, by far, the best months to target pike.

-Continue to read this article and find out exactly why pike fishing in autumn can be so rewarding.
+Continue to read this article and find out exactly why pike fishing in the fall can be so rewarding.

 What Time of Year Is Best for Pike Fishing?